ubergrape/grape-electron/README.md

 After, you'll see `mas`, `dmg` and `zip` files in the draft release.

-#### MacOS store build
+#### macOS store build

-For macOS store build please use `build:mac:store` and set `hardenedRuntime` to `false` in config.
+To build version for the macOS app store, set `hardenedRuntime` to `false` in config.
 To speed up the build process for the app store version, you can leave only `mas` target in macOS `targets` field.

 ### Linux